 What is the Driver CPC requirement?

-The Driver CPC needs to be renewed every 5 years when drivers will then have to attend compulsory 35 hours of classroom training.
+The Driver CPC needs to be renewed every 5 years and drivers will then have to attend compulsory 35 hours of classroom training.
 Drivers who do not complete this training cannot legally drive for commercial gain which may have contributed to pressure on driver supply.
-Those that drive professionally without their CPC qualification can be fined up to £1,000, so it’s important that every HGV driver has this essential training.
+Those who drive professionally without their CPC qualification can be fined up to £1,000, so every HGV driver must have this essential training.